glance-io/steer-backend/README.md

 ![Logo Banner](logo_banner.png)
 # Steer

-Lightweight backend service for [grammar assistant app](https://steerapp.ai/).
+Lightweight backend service for a [grammar assistant app](https://steerapp.ai/).
 Can serve as an inspiration for LLM token streaming with OpenAI SDK and FastAPI.

 ## Getting Started